fiorenzo1963/rogue/README.md

     - Warrior mode is the original behavior.
     - Rookie mode gives you better weapon and armor, a few goodies, and much higher chances of finding a roomfull of monsters.
 This gives you more chances of acquiring resources.

+- To run in 5.3 mode (default): rogue -5.3
+- To run in 5.4 mode: rogue -5.4
-- To run in "Warrior" mode: rogue
+- To run in "Warrior" mode: rogue [-version]
-- To run in "Rookie" mode: rogue -r
+- To run in "Rookie" mode: rogue -r [-version]
-- To print scores for "Warrior" mode: rogue -s
+- To print scores for "Warrior" mode: rogue -s [-version]
-- To print scores for "Rookie" mode: rogue -r -s
+- To print scores for "Rookie" mode: rogue -r -s [-version]
-- To restore a saved game: rogue save_file
+- To restore a saved game: rogue [-version] save_file

+## 5.3 Messages

+TBD

-## Messages
+## 5.4 Messages

 Well, you have the source code, so might as well summarize here messages.